.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 2024 ~$39M ~25%

-Anguilla's .ai revenue has grown 24x since 2018, from $2.9 million to roughly $70 million.
-On a per-capita basis, that's approximately $4,860 per resident — from domain registrations alone.
-The revenue is funding airport expansion, hurricane-resilient infrastructure, GST tax relief, and scholarship programs.
+Anguilla's .ai revenue has grown 32x since 2018, from $2.9 million to roughly $93 million in 2025.
+On a per-capita basis, that's approximately $6,450 per resident — from domain registrations alone.
+The revenue is funding airport expansion, hurricane-resilient infrastructure, abolition of property tax for residents, and free healthcare for children and the elderly.
+The 2026 government budget projects EC$260.5 million (~$96.4 million) in domain registration receipts — a figure that does not yet fully account for the March 2026 price increase.

 The Management Shift

 For nearly 30 years, .ai was managed by Vincent Cate, an American technologist who was personally delegated the TLD by Jon Postel in the mid-1990s.
 In January 2025, management transferred to Identity Digital, a major registry operator.
-The transition brought immediate changes: the number of accredited registrars doubled, a Namecheap expired-domain auction channel launched, and — critically — Anguilla's revenue share increased from 75% to 90% of registration fees.
+The transition brought immediate changes: the number of accredited registrars grew from roughly 40 to 148, a Namecheap expired-domain auction channel launched, and — critically — Anguilla's revenue share increased from 75% to 90% of registration fees.

 Identity Digital's takeover professionalized .ai's infrastructure while increasing Anguilla's cut.
-The March 2026 price hike — raising wholesale prices by $20/year — was the first pricing action under the new management.
-It will generate an estimated additional $20 million in annual revenue if registration volumes hold.
+The March 2026 price hike — raising wholesale prices by $20/year (from $70 to $90) — was the first pricing action under the new management.
+At current registration volumes, the increase will generate an estimated additional $20 million in annual revenue — pushing potential 2026 receipts well above the government's conservative $96.4 million projection.

 The Governance Question